Elements with Enid: Color

 Students studied Enid’s use of color harmony in screenprints, woods, fabrics, finishes and jewels in order to learn color theory.
 By analyzing color in one bag or across many, they could better understand how Enid used color to achieve specific effects, sometimes clearly related to her subject (e.g. blue-green pavans and fish, gold-encrusted money trees), sometimes more obscure aesthetic choice (totes in bone linen, warm woven leather, striking red suede).

-Click on the image to begin slideshow.
+Click image to browse gallery.

-The Color Element installation cleverly revives folding accordian peg boards like those used in Collins of Texas showrooms in the 1960s.
+The Color Element installation cleverly revives folding accordion peg boards like those used in Collins of Texas showrooms in the 1960s.
 A rainbow of ribbons connects bags made by students to their Enid Collins inspirations.

 A lovely lesson in color theory.

-Brooke Isbell’s “Best Fronds” bag reflects the color scheme of Enid’s popular “upsa daisy” bag, and nails her wit with a clever floral pun.
+Brooke Isbell’s “Best Fronds” bag reflects the color scheme of Enid’s popular “upsa daisy” bag, and nails her wit with a floral pun.

 “upsa daisy” mini coffin-style box bag by Enid Collins, ca. 1972 from a 1968 design.

-More student bags with their Enid inspirations.
+More student bags and their Enid inspirations.

 Renee Bradicich’s “Royal Eight,” a gorgeous interpretation of Enid’s “pavan" (French for “peacock”).